mrkkrp/markkarpov.com/tutorial/megaparsec.md

 ## Controlling backtracking with `try`

 The next part to handle is `[//[user:password@]host[:port]]`—the authority.
-Here we have nested optional parts, let us update the `Uri` type to reflect
+Here we have nested optional parts, so let us update the `Uri` type to reflect this:
-this:

 ```haskell
 data Uri = Uri